derek-oshita/cli-program-practice/README.md

 2. $ node app.js -p (page number)

 - Replace (page number) with any number between 1 and the total number of pages.
-- This will execute the program and return thelist of food trucks features on that page.
+- This will execute the program and return the list of food trucks featured on that page.

 ## Resources
 Tutorial: https://developer.okta.com/blog/2019/06/18/command-line-app-with-nodejs